 The advantages of hydroponic growing gardens and farms are gaining interest around the world.
-Hydroponics uses less water than traditional farming, is environmentally friendly, and produces more plants, fruits and vegetables.
-Also, it requires less space and uses less energy.
+Hydroponic gardens use less water than traditional farming, are environmentally friendly, and produce more plants, fruits and vegetables.
+Also, they require less space and use less energy.

 The hydroponic method of growing can be accomplished through vertical gardens on urban rooftops, in closed domes and greenhouses, on open land farms or in your own home.

 Check out these groovy hydroponic farms and gardens around the world:

 Epcot Center Green Houses Hydroponic Garden

 The Land Pavilion at Walt Disney World’s Epcot Center in Orlando, Florida, consists of several connected greenhouses.
 Fruits and vegetables grow in hydroponic gardens that use air, water and sand.
 The plants grow in vertical towers, conveyor belts, above-ground pipes, cool containers and spiral structures.
 The Land tour takes visitors on a groovy ride through its Sustainable Agriculture and Research Center.
 A spectacular variety of herbs, fruits, vegetables and flowers also grow in the Center.